mikitavydrankou/mikitavydrankou/README.md

 #### I am junior Frontend Web Developer

-<h3 align="center">Student of Computer Sciences in University of Warmia and Mazury in Olsztyn.</h3>
+<h3>Student of Computer Sciences in University of Warmia and Mazury in Olsztyn.</h3>

 - ⚡ Fun fact **dumb af**